dat-ecosystem-archive/docs/README.md

 ## Writing & Editing Docs

+[See docs folder](docs/readme.md) for information on editing and adding docs.
+Once you finish editing the docs, follow the update & deploy docs instructions.

+## Installation & Usage

 This documentation uses [minidocs](https://www.npmjs.com/package/minidocs).

-The table of contents is in `content.json`.

-### Installation & Usage
+### Viewing Docs Locally

 1. Clone Repository
 2. `npm install`
-3. `npm run build` to build the docs.
+3. `npm run build:local` to build the docs for local viewing
+4. `npm runs start` to view the docs in browser

+### Updating & Deploying Docs

+1. Clone Repository
+2. `npm install`
+3. Make documentation edits
-4. `npm run deploy` to deploy docs to GitHub pages.
+4. `npm run deploy` to build docs & deploy to GitHub pages.`

+### Updating External Module Docs

+We use [ecosystem-docs](https://github.com/hughsk/ecosystem-docs) to get documentation from other modules.

+1. `npm run update` will update the list of repositories and download the latest docs.
+2. Deploy!

+## NPM Commands

+All the npm commands

+* `npm run deploy`: build and deploy to github
+* `npm run build:deploy`: build full html pages for deployment
+* `npm run build:local`: build app for local viewing
+* `npm start`: start budo server to view locally
+* `npm update`: run both update commands
+* `npm run update:list` updates the repository list only
+* `npm run update:build` downloads the latest readme to the docs folder.
+* `npm run paper`: create the paper with pandoc

 ## License